kadams54/stub-api-demo/README.md

 1. Run the app: `npm start`.
 1. Go to http://localhost:8080 - note that it declares _Guardians of the Galaxy Vol. 2_ to be the best.
-1. Feel free to stop the app.

 Behind the scenes, the Node app is making an API request to [OMDB](http://www.omdbapi.com) and extracting a movie title (_Guardians of the Galaxy Vol. 2_) from that request.

 ### Asserting the API is Stubbed

-The demo includes a client side test ([demo.spec.js](https://github.com/kadams54/stub-api-demo/blob/master/demo.spec.js)) that runs in [Cypress](https://cypress.io/); that test's assertion will only pass if the movie data is taken from a local source and not the live API.
+The demo includes a client-side test ([demo.spec.js](https://github.com/kadams54/stub-api-demo/blob/master/demo.spec.js)) that runs in [Cypress](https://cypress.io/); that test's assertion will only pass if the movie data is taken from a local source and not the live API.
 Consequently we can run the test to prove that we're not using the live API.
-If you run it without doing either of the approaches below, it will fail as the default is to use the live API.
+If you run it without doing either of the approaches below, it will fail as the default is to use the live API:

+1. In another terminal, run `npm test` and watch it fail.
+1. Feel free to stop the app.

 ### Running a Fake API Server